-ee requires the inclusion of a minimum of 15 credits of general education coursework according to SACS, and it must be according to Rule 6A-14.030 (2), F.A.C.
-At the completion of this program, the student will be able to: 01.0 Demor nstrate comprehension and communication skills - the student will be able to: 01.01 Follow written and oral technical instructions.
-01.02 Take notes, organize, summarize, and paraphrase ideas and details.
-01.03 Apply active listening and observation skills to obtain and clarify information transmitted through verbal and non-verbal behaviors.
-01.04 Gather, read, discuss, evaluate and critique work from professional journals related to the course content.
-01.05 Read trade journals and magazines to stay current in the industry.
-01.06 Reflect on what has been learned through reading, recognizing assumptions and implications, and formulating ideas, opinions, and personal responses.
-01.07 Use reference sources such as books, magazines, and electronic databases to gather and critically evaluate materials.
-01.08 Submit final drafts using correct grammar, punctuation, and spelling.
-01.09 Read and comprehend both technical and non-technical text accurately.
-01.10 Write reports, summaries, and descriptive essays.
-01.11 Write clear and well-organized research papers, integrating a variety of information.
-01.12 Correctly cite or attribute sources.
-01.13 Read and understand graphs, charts, diagrams and tables commonly used in this industry/occupation.
-01.14 Organize, prepare and deliver formal and informal effective presentations.
-01.15 Participate in group discussions both as a member and as a leader.
-02.0 Demor nstrate effective customer service skills - the student will be able to:
+)1.0 emonstrate comprehension and communication skills - the student will be able to: .01 Follow written and oral technical instructions. .02 Take notes, organize, summarize, and paraphrase ideas and details. .03 Apply active listening and observation skills to obtain and clarify information transmitted through verbal and non-verbal be haviors. .04 Gather, read, discuss, evaluate and critique work from professional journals related to the course content. .05 Read trade journals and magazines to stay current in the industry. .06 Reflect on what has been learned through reading, recognizing assumptions and implications, and formulating ideas, opin personal responses. nions, and .07 Use reference sources such as books, magazines, and electronic databases to gather and critically evaluate materials. .08 Submit final drafts using correct grammar, punctuation, and spelling. .09 Read and comprehend both technical and non-technical text accurately. .10 Write reports, summaries, and descriptive essays. .11 Write clear and well-organized research papers, integrating a variety of information. .12 Correctly cite or attribute sources. .13 Read and understand graphs, charts, diagrams and tables commonly used in this industry/occupation. .14 Organize, prepare and deliver formal and informal effective presentations. .15 Participate in group discussions both as a member and as a leader.